 Verse 21: Then a mighty angel took up a stone like a great millstone and threw it into the sea, saying, “Thus with violence the great city Babylon shall be thrown down, and shall not be found anymore. – Echoing the same kind of imagery used in Jeremiah’s oracle of the fall of Babylon in Jeremiah 51:63-63 : “Now it shall be, when you have finished reading this book, that you shall tie a stone to it and throw it into the Euphrates River.
 Then you shall say, “Thus Babylon shall sink and not rise from the catastrophe that I will bring upon her.
 And they will be weary.’”
 We had already seen Rome become virtually extinct, to then rise anew to carry on the Babylonian legacy.
 This time, Babylon, in its mystical-pseudo-christian form, will be thrown down to the depths of the sea, never to rise again.

 Using the same expressions as Jeremiah 25:10, the mighty angel continues his strong declaration in verse 22 by announcing the end of even the more positive attributes of Mystical Babylon: The sound of harpists, musicians, flutists, and trumpets shall not be heard in you anymore (I have heard some of the most amazing music produced by the Catholic Church, truly a splendor capable of charming even the most critical music lovers).
-No craftsman of any craft shall be found in you anymore (the magnificence of Roman Catholic architecture, sculpture, and paintings has certainly served to endear the masses with romantic sentiments),
+No craftsman of any craft shall be found in you anymore (the magnificence of Roman Catholic architecture, sculpture, and paintings has certainly served to endear the masses with romantic sentiments of renaissance & baroque innovations which have carried into our present day),

 and the sound of a millstone shall not be heard in you any more (the millstone for milling grain signifies the employment of common folk producing basic necessities).
 The light of the lamp shall not shine in you anymore (despite her corruption, the Roman Church has provided some kind of guidance and stability for society; tainted as it may be, there are many things late Rome has done to give many people a sense of hope, whether by its faulty religion or by its social projects, such as hospitals and welfare programs), and the voice of the bridegroom and bride shall not be heard in you anymore (the Roman Church has also enjoyed the honor of ordaining many marriages with her perceived divine authority, which served to procreate her society; yet now, nothing but desolation).